aws-samples/eks-workshop-v2/website/docs/troubleshooting/workernodes/two/index.md

 This is one of various other networking configurations that can cause node join failures.
 Some other core components include:

 - Security group access.
-If security group needs stricter restrictions, it must maintain the minimum requirementes stated [here](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html#security-group-restricting-cluster-traffic) for the cluster.
+If security group needs stricter restrictions, it must maintain the minimum requirements stated [here](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html#security-group-restricting-cluster-traffic) for the cluster.
 - Access Control Lists (ACL) is another component that can prevent required access between the cluster and worker nodes.

 Sometimes, EKS clusters may need to follow strict security requirements where the cluster can not have any inbound or outbound access to the internet.
 In such case, you can utilize [VPC endpoints](https://docs.aws.amazon.com/whitepapers/latest/aws-privatelink/what-are-vpc-endpoints.html) to allow private access to the required services.
 See the below resources for more details.